honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 Today many people learn programming over the evenings.
 They have their day jobs or they're on maternity leave.
 They put a lot of effort in gaining all kind of knowledge, but then there's still a significant gap in skills and experience before they can be hired as a regular developer.
 To make this transition easier, you need to offer part-time jobs, internships, and to open junior positions suitable as first-time jobs.

-People who learned to code in order to change their live are not as picky as you're used to from regular developers.
-They don't have the luxury of choice and it will take a long time before they'll grow into that position.
+People who learned to code in order to change their live are not as spoiled as you're used to from us, regular developers.
+They don't have the luxury of choice.
 When hired as juniors, they're very grateful.
 They're very eager to learn.
 If you treat them right, they'll be very loyal.
 Yes, you need to invest in them and teach them.
 But it's worth it, trust me!

 Be ready to employ people, who're not ready yet.
 Go to [PyLadies](http://pyladies.cz/), [Czechitas](http://www.czechitas.cz/cs/), and similar organizations, and feed them with entry-level offers.

 ## Conclusion

-The market is cruel.
-No mistake will go unnoticed.
-Nowadays, to hire IT people, you need to do an excellent job on many levels.
-But it's not impossible.
-There are big companies, which are desired and successful in recruiting.
-If you have problems to hire, it's because you're doing it wrong or because your organization has deeper issues, which are repelling people from even trying to get in touch with you.
-Don't give up though.
-You have the resources to do great, you just need to focus them to the right direction.

-- Do not pretend.
-Cut all the bullshit you produce. **Be honest.** Acknowledge you suck.
-- Find a way to **be cool, in a genunine way**.
-- Be **visible in the community**.
-Invest in your **public image specificially towards developers**, not only clients.
-- Make sure you offer proper **career advancement**.
-- Partner with other companies to **change the market** together.
-- Change the general image of IT in the Czech society, **invest in education, open entry-level jobs**.

-When it comes to mistakes or missed opportunities in hiring, there's so much more to say.
-Job postings, e-mails, benefits, working environment, ...
-I hope my talk and this article will show you the light at least in some parts of the process.
+If you're not successful in hiring IT people, it's probably because you don't realize the current situation on the market.
+If you need ready-made professionals, be prepared to invest a lot into the recruiting process, the environment, and into our salaries.
+You need to do some extra steps to compete, I'm sorry.

+For your own good, you should participate on fixing the market.
+You are probably the only ones to have the resources and the motivation to make a real difference in this regard, you just need to focus to the right things.

 **ProTip™:** If you're looking for Python developers in the Czech Republic, check out [How to find Czech Python software engineers](https://python.cz/en/jobs/#offer) (in Czech, [Jak najít Python programátory](https://python.cz/prace/#nabidka)).
 Also, there will be [PyCon CZ 2017](https://cz.pycon.org/2017/) in June and we're still looking for sponsors!